The Presidents of 24

 james-prescott

-3. President James Prescott (Season 2)
+3. President James Prescott

 Prescott (Alan Dale), is the Vice-President of the United States for David Palmer in Seasons 2 and 3.
 During Season 2, Prescott led an effort to invoke the 25th Amendment, believing that Palmer’s decisions were irrational based on his sudden reluctance to attack three middle eastern countries believed to be behind a failed nuclear strike on the United States.
 He used this argument as evidence of his incapability to hold the office.
 Prescott gathers the Cabinet members, and by one vote, David Palmer is removed from office under the provisions of the 25th Amendment.
 After assuming the presidency, Prescott orders Palmer confined, and orders a military response based on what later was determined to be fabricated evidence.
 After the forgery is discovered, Palmer assumes the presidency again.